keboola/developers-docs/extend/registration/index.md

 Each extension needs to specify how its user interface (UI) will look.
 Without any configuration, the component cannot be configured via UI (it can still be configured using the API though).
 The most basic configuration is `genericDockerUI`.
 The generic UI will always show a text field for entering the component configuration in JSON format.
-Other components of the UI are turned on using other flags (e.g. `genericDockerUI-tableInput`, `genericDockerUI-tableOutput`).
-All of the flags may combined freely.
+Other parts of the UI are turned on using other flags (for example, `genericDockerUI-tableInput`, `genericDockerUI-tableOutput`).
+All of the flags may be combined freely.

 ### genericDockerUI
-This provides a basic textarea for setting extension parameters as a JSON; the textarea has JSON validation and syntax highlighting.
+This provides a basic text area for setting extension parameters as a JSON; the text area has JSON validation and syntax highlighting.

 {: .image-popup}
 ![Generic configuration screenshot](/extend/registration/configuration.png)

-Defining a [configuration schema](/extend/registration/configuration-schema/) will replace the JSON textarea with a form.
+Defining a [configuration schema](/extend/registration/configuration-schema/) will replace the JSON text area with a form.

 ### genericDockerUI-tableInput
 This flag provides a UI for setting the table input [mapping](https://help.keboola.com/manipulation/transformations/mappings/).